userzoom/UserZoomSDK-docs/ios/sdk-ios-faq.md

 ## Should the string passed to `initWithTag()` and `Show()` always be the same?
 No. The tag code that you have to add in the `initWithTag` function is the one that you get from the 'Manage SDK Integration' section in the Mobile Apps Library.
 This tag code is always linked with the study whose starting method is `Start App`.
 In case you don't want to start a study at the beginning but at some specific section, you can simply unlink the study or segment from this tag in the Mobile Apps Library and then after the init function declare the Show function with the corresponding tag.

+## How do i create a podfile?
+1. Install cocoapods if you don't have it already following [this guide](https://guides.cocoapods.org/using/getting-started.html#installation)
+2. Open a terminal window
+3. Go to your app directory
+4. Run the command `pod init`

+To add any cocoapod dependecies, open the new podfile created on your app directory with any text editor.

+For more detailed information about how setup cocoapods and the podfile please take a look to their official docs (https://guides.cocoapods.org/using/using-cocoapods.html)

+## How do i run a project with cocoapods?
+To run the project follow this steps:
+1. Open a terminal window
+2. Go to your app directory
+3. Run the command `pod install`
+4. Open the application project via the new YourAppName.xcworkspace file (the white one, not the blue one that you usually use)

+For more detailed information about how to use cocoapods please take a look to their official docs (https://guides.cocoapods.org/using/using-cocoapods.html)

 [requirements]: https://help.userzoom.com/hc/en-us/articles/360000660898